Download the full PDF for Florida

 The labor force participation rate is the percentage of the civilian noninstitutionalized population age 16 and older who are employed or actively looking for work.

-The labor force participation rate in Florida remained unchanged at 57.7 percent in April.
+The labor force participation rate in Florida fell to 57.6 percent in May from 57.7 percent in the prior month.

 Florida ranks 46th in the nation.